arclanguage/arclanguage.github.io/tut-anarki.md

 The body of the function consists of one expression, `(/ (+ x y) 2)`.
-It's common for functions to consist of one expression; in purely functional code (code with no side-effects) they always do.
+It's common for functions to consist of one expression; in purely functional code (code with no side effects) they always do.

 Notice that `def`, like `=`, doesn't evaluate all its arguments.
 It is another of those operators with its own evaluation rule.